-The following strike will be deleted from the DMH Operational Standards effective 6/1/2017: Community job exploration activities must be offered to each person at least one time per month based on choices/requests of the persons served and be provided individually or in groups of up to three (3) people.
-Documentation of the choices offered and the chosen activities to participate must be documented in each person's record.
-People who require one-on-one bring their own.

-assistance must be included in community job exploration activities.
+be deleted from the DMH Operational Standards effective 6/1/2017: Community job exploration activities must be based on choices/requests of the persons served and be provided individually or in groups of up to three (3) people.
+Documentation of the choices offered and the chosen activities must be documented in each person's record.
+People who require one-on-one assistance must be included in community job exploration activities.
 Community participation activities must be offered to the same degree of access as someone not receiving services.